3stR4M/mi7g00sh-410b9/_posts/2021-5-10-brainpan.md

 Fuzzing... with 1500 bytes
 ```

-So we've got an overflow, we'll use that to create a pattern to find the exact spot of the crash:
+Now we'll use that to create a pattern to find the exact spot of the crash:

 ```
 /usr/share/metasploit-framework/tools/exploit/pattern_create.rb -l 1500